nagarajanSnapwiz/chatgpt-helper/README.md

 // {
 //  role: 'assistant',
-//  content: 'If you order pizza now, it will take approximately 30 minutes for the pizza to be ready.
-So, by 1:03 AM, the pizza should be completely digested.
-Please note that digestion time can vary depending on various factors such as metabolism, individual health conditions, and other factors.'
+//  content: 'If you order pizza now, it will take
+// approximately 30 minutes for the pizza to be ready.
+// So, by 1:03 AM, the pizza should be completely digested.
+// Please note that digestion time can vary depending on
+// variousfactors such as metabolism, individual health
+//  conditions, and other factors.'
 // }

 ```